nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### 4.2.7.
 List categories

->This feature allow users to view categories that can be assigned to items and their index after executing the command ```list-categories```.
+>This feature allows users to view categories that can be assigned to items and their index after executing the command ```list-categories```.

 Given below is an example usage scenario and how the command mechanism behaves at each step.